SEIR-7-06/building-a-mern-app/README.md

 * Install and use `cors` to allow for Cross-Origin Resource Sharing between our front-end application and back-end API
-* Build and deploy our front-end application
 * Describe the process of connecting our front-end and back-end
-* Set up our front-end development server to proxy requests to our back-end server
+* Set up our front-end development server to make requests to our back-end server
-* Set up our back-end API to serve static `build` assets in production
+* Set up our back-end API to serve JSON data to our React app.

 ## Introduction